lapps-askme/askme-light/README.md

 # AskMe Light

 A light-weight API and Flask application for AskMe.
-This is not fully replacing the Java code in the askme-elastic, askme-query, askme-ranking, askme-web and  askme-web-next repositories in [https://github.com/lappsgrid-incubator](https://github.com/lappsgrid-incubator).
+This is not yet fully replacing the Java code in the askme-elastic, askme-query, askme-ranking, askme-web and  askme-web-next repositories in [https://github.com/lappsgrid-incubator](https://github.com/lappsgrid-incubator).
 In particular, the ranking part is barely implemented yet (but we do run the basic NLP needed for ranking just to make fairer comparisons in performance speed) and the Flask site will never replace the Node.js code in askme-web-next.
 However, the idea is that askme-web-next will in the future use the API in this repository.
-See the last section on some motivations for doing this.

 ### Requirements